jezberg/jezberg.github.io/_travellogs/2024-01-04_skirmish_at_the_windmill.md

 ---
 layout: post
-title: Skirmish at the Windmill
+title: Hags Will Kill You
 date: 2024-01-04
 summary: With some genders changed, the party discovers the secrets of the pies.
 giscus_comments: true